Skip to main content

 CCK Law: Our Vital Role in Veterans Law

 The difference between an 80 percent rating and a 100 percent rating can be significant, both in compensation and in other benefits.
-Some benefits are exclusive to those considered totally disabled, or who have the 100 percent rating in other words.
+Many benefits are exclusive to veterans rated at 100 percent, who the Department of Veterans Affairs (VA) considers totally disabled in the sense of earning potential.

-When applying for increased ratings, veterans should consult VA’s rating criteria for their conditions.
+To demonstrate eligibility for an increased rating, veterans should consult VA’s rating criteria for their conditions.
 Veterans can read through the rating criteria and determine how their symptomology lines up with what is listed.
 They can then submit the following types of evidence to support their increased rating claims and appeals:

 • In-Service Medical Records: These records include enlistment and separation examinations, as well as any hospital stays or sick calls during service.